Подключение вспомагательного файла, в котором

 );

-Let's simulate a scenario of rotational motion of the target based on the harmonic law:
+Let's model the scenario of the rotational movement of the target based on the harmonic law:

 N = 1000 # количество импульсов